Casablanca: Venues

-The Grand Stade de Casablanca is the proposed title of the planned football stadium to be built in the city.
+The Hassan II Stadium is the planned football stadium to be built in the city.
 Once completed in 2025, it will be used mostly for football matches and will serve as the home of Raja Casablanca, Wydad Casablanca, and the Morocco national football team.
 The stadium was designed with a capacity of 93,000 spectators, making it one of the highest-capacity stadiums in Africa.
 Once completed, it will replace the Stade Mohamed V. The initial idea of the stadium was for the 2010 FIFA World Cup, for which Morocco lost their bid to South Africa.
 Nevertheless, the Moroccan government supported the decision to go ahead with the plans.
 It will be completed in 2025.
 The idea of the stadium was also for the 2026 FIFA World Cup, for which Morocco lost their bid to Canada, Mexico and United States.
-It is now hoping for the 2030 FIFA World Cup which Morocco is co-bidding with either African neighbors Tunisia and Algeria or two European nations Spain and Portugal.
+It will now host the 2030 FIFA World Cup which Morocco will co-host with two European nations Spain and Portugal.
+It is expected to be complete by 2028.